 Print on demand (POD) refers to computer-based printing technology which permits professional looking books to be rapidly printed one at a time from digital files.
 The cost is reasonable.
 You order books in small quantities as needed.
-If you sell books to a client such as Amazon.com you can have the POD books sent directly to them with a few computer keystrokes or even from a smart phone.
+If you sell books to a client such as Amazon.com you can have the POD books sent directly to them.
 The publisher (you) owns the copyright.

 POD makes custom and short run publishing feasible.
 Many large established publishers use this technology to keep their back list in print.
 POD is also used in printing clothing, calendars, mugs, and more.
 Individual writers sometimes find that using POD services gives them a practical way to self publish without taking on large expenditures or turning their homes into warehouses.
 But they must also guard against errors of many sorts and absorb any losses caused by mistakes.